fpagliughi/rust-industrial-io/README.md

 ## Latest News

+Work has started on v0.5.
+This will loosen restrictions on threading, allowing devices to be moved ot different threads, and share an IIO context across threads.

-An effort is underway to get this crate to production quality.
+Overall, an effort is underway to get this crate to production quality.
 It includes:

 - Full coverage of the _libiio_ API - or as much as makes sense.
 - A complete set of working examples.